-Full-time study at SMBC is just that — full-time.
-Your week, from Monday to Friday, will be full of lectures, study time, chapel services, prayer groups and mission teams.
-You’ll be immersed in the College community with excellent access to all the lecturers.
+Full time study at SMBC is just that – full time.
+Your week will involve lectures, study time, chapel services, prayer groups, mission teams, conferences and church activities.
+You’ll be immersed in the College community with excellent access to lecturers and deans to support spiritual and character development.
 All full-time students also participate in our annual College Mission and the biennial SMBC Preaching and Missions Conferences.

 The short answer is No. But full-time and residential is the premium package of the study experience at SMBC and we encourage students try to experience this for at least part of their studies, if it is possible.
 This is because the Bible college experience involves both educational and spiritual/character development.

 Full-time and Part-time: